Do You Know What to Do if Your Hedgehog Gets Sick?

 In some instances, these pets might even live to be eight years old.

 However, those numbers can be very low for a variety of reasons.

-Speaking of diseases and infections, this article discusses some of the common infections, parasites, and diseases that affect hedgehogs.
+This article discusses some common infections, parasites, and diseases that affect hedgehogs.

-There’s a lot of diseases out there but these are the ones that you should know if you have a pet hedgehog, or you’re planning on adopting one soon.
+There are a lot of diseases out there, but these are the ones that you should know if you have a pet hedgehog, or you’re planning on adopting one soon.

 What kind of diseases do hedgehogs carry?